A rank-two relaxed parallel splitting version of the augmented Lagrangian method with step size in (0,2) for separable convex programming: Numerical experiments

 \subsubsection{Numerical results}

-In Table \ref{Ta2}, iteration numbers (``Iter"), computing time in seconds (``CPU(s)"), and iterative errors (``Error") defined in \eqref{error-exchange} at the last iteration are reported for different values of $p$.
-The new algorithm \eqref{Rank2M} again performs the other two algorithms very significantly.
-Compared with the previous examples \eqref{LVGGMS} and \eqref{MDP} which are both 3-block cases, the example \eqref{Exchange1} can have much larger number of blocks and the conditions \eqref{PSALM-step} and \eqref{PJALMC} become too restrictive (see, e.g., Table \ref{Ta3} for the accordingly computed step sizes with different $p$ for the JSALM \eqref{PSALM-P}-\eqref{PSALM-C}), and thus the convergence of the JSALM \eqref{PSALM-P}-\eqref{PSALM-C} and the PJALM \eqref{PJALMP} is substantially slowed down for large values of $p$.
+In Table \ref{Ta3}, iteration numbers (``Iter"), computing time in seconds (``CPU(s)"), and the errors (``Error") at the last iteration are reported for different values of $p$.
+Here, we define

+Efficiency of the new algorithm \eqref{Rank2M} is further demonstrated in Table \ref{Ta3} for \eqref{Exchange1}.
+Note that the computing time is counted by the same way as mentioned in Sections \ref{sec6.1.4} and \ref{sec6.2.4}.
+Compared with the previous examples \eqref{LVGGMS} and \eqref{MDP} which are both 3-block cases, the example \eqref{Exchange1} can have much larger number of blocks and the conditions \eqref{PSALM-step} and \eqref{PJALMC} become too restrictive (see, e.g., Table \ref{Ta4} for the accordingly computed step sizes with different $p$ for the JSALM \eqref{PSALM-P}-\eqref{PSALM-C}), and thus the convergence of the JSALM \eqref{PSALM-P}-\eqref{PSALM-C} and the PJALM \eqref{PJALMP} is substantially slowed down for large values of $p$.
 Since the new algorithm \eqref{Rank2M} does not have any additional condition depending on $p$, it performs very well even when $p$ is large, and for this case it can accelerate the JSALM \eqref{PSALM-P}-\eqref{PSALM-C} and the PJALM \eqref{PJALMP} significantly to a different scale.
 Moreover, its performance is very stable with respect to the value of $p$.
 These unique advantages make the new algorithm \eqref{Rank2M} very attractive to the case \eqref{A-Problem-M} with large $p$.

-In Figure \ref{fig2}, we take $p=100$ as an example, and again report the performance of all the three algorithms for 10 different values of $\beta$ equally distributed in $[1,5]$.
+In Figure \ref{fig6}, we plot the numerical performance of \eqref{Rank2M} with various values of $\alpha \in [0.1,1.9]$ when $p=100$ and $p=200$ in \eqref{Exchange1}, respectively.
+This figure further justifies that $\alpha=1.5$ is a generally good choice of the new algorithm (\ref{Rank2M}) for various applications.
+In Figure \ref{fig5}, we report the performance of all the three algorithms for 10 different values of $\beta$ equally distributed in $[1,10]$ and further show efficiency of the new algorithm \eqref{Rank2M}.